FreeMasen/coverage-example/README.md

   --extract ./tests.info "$(pwd)/*" \
   -o cov.info
 ```

-Most of the arguments are the same as above, we have removed the
-directory arguments and swapped `--capture` for `--extract`.
-The
+The argument here:
+- `--gcov-tool`: this points llvm-cov at our wrapper. note: this may not be in your path but will be available to lcov.
+- `--rc lcov_branch_coverage=1`: enables branch coverage
+- `--rc lcov_excl_line=assert`: enables line coverage
+- `--extract ./tests.info "$(pwd)/src/*"`: removes any of the coverage infor that doesn't apply to the current working directory's src directory
+- `-o cov.info`: puts the extracted coverage informaiton into a new file

-new flag does take two arguments, the first is the locaiton of
+The `--extract` flag does take two arguments, the first is the locaiton of
-and existing capture pass output, the second is a pattern
+and existing `.info` file, the second is a pattern
 for where it should look.
-Our patternis `$(pwd)/*`, which means
+Our pattern is `$(pwd)/src/*`, which means
-look in any folders in the present working directory.
+look in any folders in the src folder present working directory.
 This will
 exculue and information that might have been captured from
-the standard library or other dependencies.
+the standard library, dependencies, build.rs files, or integraton tests located in the tests folder.

 ## 9. Render HTML
-At this point, we can render this render a static website to explore
+At this point, we can render this as a static website to explore
 our coverage, we do this with the `genhtml` command.
 It looks something
 like this.